-The elderly, especially those with pre-existing conditions (heart disease, diabetes, hypertension, respiratory issues including asthma and COPD, etc.) are at highest risk of dying from COVID-19.
-Right now, many are isolated and need contact from their family and friends.
+The elderly, especially those with preexisting conditions (heart disease, diabetes, hypertension, respiratory issues including asthma and COPD, etc.) are at highest risk of dying from infectious disease.
+When they have to go into isolation, they still need regular contact with their family and friends.

 Make that call.
 Even if you are not with them in person, hearing your voice will do a world of good!